While Nice is only the fifth largest city in France, it boasts the No. 2 position as international tourists’ destination of choice (behind Paris).

 Delicious Mediterranean cuisine with both French and Italian influences is served all around town.
 Wander through the Old Town’s medieval streets and squares, and you’ll always find somewhere picturesque and atmospheric to dine — particularly around Cours Saleya with its lovely old-world ambience.
 Try the seafood pastas, Italian-style thin based pizzas, and socca — the local chickpea snack.

-Here are some dining recommendations:
+Here are my dining recommendations:

 Arriving for dinner in the courtyard of this charming art hotel is like walking into the Garden of Eden.
 The waiter may even pick and wash a fig growing above your table to whet your appetite.
 The famous salade niçoise here is unbeatable, with a delicate sauce, crisp vegetables and tasty tuna and anchovies.
 Mains include succulent duck, lamb and fish.
 The hardest thing is choosing!
 Just make sure you leave room for the strawberry dessert special.